thehyve/ohdsi-omop-pioneer/conventions.md

 ## OMOP Vocabulary version
 OMOP vocabulary v5 is used for the semantic mappings.
 The vocabularies are downloaded from [Athena](http://athena.ohdsi.org/).
+Source concepts are mapped to standard concepts in these vocobularies.
+In rare cases it is possible that a source term doesn't match a standard concept, but can be mapped to a non-standard concept.
+In these cases the exception is made to map a source term to a non-standard concept.

 ## Custom vocabulary
 Whenever appropriate concepts are missing in the OMOP Vocabulary, custom concepts are used.